katzAmit/Flashcards-frontend/README.md

+Flashcards frontend code.

-Flashcards frontend code: Use 'npm start' for activation.
+Use 'npm start' for activation.

 To view the full web, you will need to do the same for 'flashcards-backend'.